danielharrell/open-eyes-lect-2017-18/Open.md

 This passage, I think, can be read as an answer to the
 question: how is being open present?
 And the answer, to put it simply if paradoxically, is that being open is present as absent.
-And in this absence vanishes its possibility.
-But what have I just said?
+For the mind, on Aristotle's account, is nothing before it thinks, but this makes it something when it
+thinks: the something we call thought, and could more generally call awareness, or even more generally call openness.
+But to put the answer more concretely, by way of an example: suppose I have a thought right now, about my lecture.
+What makes the thought a thought?
+That is, what makes it present to me as a thought?
+The answer I draw from this passage is this: there is nothing in my thought but the lecture, but this is not because my thought *is* the lecture, which is something in itself; it is rather because my thought, by contrast, is nothing in itself.
+And the nothing it is informs the something it can become, which is not to be something, but to be *about* something.
+And in this sense, captured in the word "about", my thought is present to me as something absent: it is not my lecture, but therefore able to be *about* my lecture, and nothing but my lecture.

+But this can still sound other-worldly, re is still something otherworldly-sounding about this, something contrary to the common sense,

+Nothing in the thought but the lecture, yet the thought is not the lecture, but about it.
+Nothing in our being open but what we are open to, yet this is to be open to it. is what it means to be open.

+What makes a thought about something about it?
+My lecture was still my lecture before my thought, while my thought was nothing.
+The something was something before the thought, while the thought was nothing.
+But this is then not a mere nothing, but the nothing that distinguishes the thought from the lecture. becomes the something we call the thought, rather than the something we call the lecture the thought is about.

+I am not myself, in my awareness of anything else, but not being myself is present as awareness.

+The mind is something, by not being anything.
+Nothing but potentiality.
+So no organ, which separates its presence from possibility.

+Mind not anything before it thinks, but this makes it something when it thinks, that we call the thought.
+If the thought is about my lecture, then its presence as a thought lies in its being something now that was nothing before, unlike my lecture, which was still my lecture before.

+The sense in which it was something before is what makes the thought possible, How is this possible?
+It is not possible: brain makes the thought possible.

+Nothing in the thought but what the thought is about; yet this is what makes the thought present as a thought, and distinct from what the thought is about.
+If the thought is about my lecture, for example, then there is nothing in the thought but the lecture; yet the thought is not my lecture, but about it, which is why we call it a thought.

+I am not myself

+Aristotle gives a first answer.

+Being open is also absent as present.
+Exposure.
+Jar.
+At the podium.
+If I think about my lecture, for example, there is nothing in my thought but the lecture, as if it *were* the lecture; but it is not the lecture; only a thought about the lecture. . ; only a thought about the lecture. ; yet the lecture is not the thought; it is only what the thought is about.
+The lecture, we could say, makes the thought about it present to me, but as the absence of, butven though the lecture is not the thought. .
+The lecture makes the thought present to me, bit is my lecture that makes my thought present to me, and there is nothing in the thought apart from the lecture. which means it is absent, we would say the thought is aboutit is my lecture that makes the thought present to me, but there is nothing I could say I am open, for example, when I think about my lecture, but what it means for this thought to be present to me is not to have any reality of its own, since this thought is present to mehave a thought about my lecture, f, for example, I have a thought about my lecture, the thought is present in being about my lecture, but therefore absent, in having no nature How I think, for example, is no part of what I think, and just as how I see is no part of what I see, (The openness we call "thought", for example, has its presence is what is thought about, but this means that thought in itself, apart from what is thought about, is absent. its presence Maybe here include bit from quote: mind, in order to think, can have no nature of its own.)
+(And in this absence vanishes its possibility.
+But what have I just said?)
 To make this answer more concrete, and more rooted in the quoted passage, let us suppose that thought is a way of being open, and that I am having a thought right now, about my lecture.
 My brain might make my thought possible, but it is my lecture that makes it present, since my thought is *about* the lecture.
 But my thought, then, is not about my brain, which renders it absent at just the moment, to just the extent, my thought is made present.
 If the thought about my lecture, or about anything else, is indeed *to be* about my lecture, or about anything else, then it can only be present in the absence of whatever *in me* makes it possible.
 And in this absence, I think we could say that the possibility of my thought vanishes, at precisely the point it is present.
 And the same might be said, more generally, of whatever it is *in us*